olandesino/cdk-shopware-setup/README.md

-# Welcome a CDK TypeScript project
+# Welcome a CDK TypeScript project for Shopware env setup

 The `cdk.json` file tells the CDK Toolkit how to execute your app.